Sycamore Island on the San Joaquin River

 Can we camp and build fires?

-Camping is doable on Friday and Saturday nights.
-Technically, we call it "All Night Fishing" because no ground fires are allowed.
+We are not set up for camping or long-term stays.
+No campfires are allowed.
+Overnight fishing is permissible in the river as it is a State river.
 Barbeques and hibachi-type cooking is okay, but again, dumping your hot coals on the ground IS NOT OKAY.
 Be prepared to douse your coals when done and pack them out with you.
-We are working toward gaining and installing the park-style grills that you find cemented on poles, but they aren't here yet.
+We are working toward gaining and installing the park-style grills that you find cemented on poles, but we don't yet have clearance to proceed.

 fishj.gif